 For most mobile food vendors, their largest operating expense is their food truck.
 While some vendors are lucky enough to have had cash set aside to open their business, the vast majority look at financing as the primary option of getting their business on the road.
-Because so many vendors have food truck loan payments, you also run into added risk for running your business.
+Because so many vendors have food truck loan payments, you also add risk for running your business since there’s less financial wiggle room to operate.

 If you find yourself saddled with a monthly food truck payment that you can’t afford, don’t panic.
 You have some options.